 As I was teaching a doubles class, to my surprise, one of the ladies kept backing away from the service court and retreating to the baseline.

-I insisted that she should come up to the net until she just told me that she did not want to play at the net.
+I insisted that she come up to the net until she told me that she did not want to play there.

 Her reply: “If I come up, they will lob me!”